AllenInstitute/visual_behavior_glm/README.md

     pip install -e .

 An additional dependency of the package is `visual_behavior_analysis` (VBA)
-Assuming that most users of this package will also be using VBA, it should also be installed in 'editable' mode:
+Assuming that most users of this package will also be contributing to VBA, it should also be installed in 'editable' mode:

     git clone https://github.com/AllenInstitute/visual_behavior_analysis.git
     cd visual_behavior_analysis